m039/beacon-keeper/Readme.md

 Thanks
 ------

-[RadiusNetworks](https://github.com/RadiusNetworks) for their contributions to community and stackoverflow.
+[RadiusNetworks](https://github.com/RadiusNetworks) for its contributions to community and stackoverflow.

 License
 -------